insin/newforms/docs/react_components.rst

 ..
 Note::
-   Keep in mind when implementing a custom row component that it will receive props as per those described for :ref:`FormRow <ref-components-formrow>`
+   Keep in mind when implementing a custom row component that it will receive props as per those described for :ref:`FormRow <ref-components-formrow>`.

 Custom rendering with a child component
 =======================================